Thiamine Deficiency Misdiagnosis & Medical Malpractice

 As a society we place our trust in the hands of doctors, hospitals and nurses, that they will hold our care to the highest standards.
 While not all medical mistakes are considered “negligence”, developing Wernicke’s while under a doctor’s care is absolutely negligent malpractice.
 If a patient starts exhibiting any combination of these symptoms, medical professionals should be aware to start treatment for possible thiamine deficiency immediately.

 It’s tragic that by not administering such a simple and cheap treatment, a patient and their loved ones could live the rest of their lives dealing with the complications of a neurological disorder or worse – death of a loved one.
 If a medical professional fails to diagnose a thiamine deficiency in its early stages, and allows it to develop into Wernicke’s, they can be held liable for medical malpractice due to negligence.
+If you or a loved one have been injured due to medical mistakes, contact our law firm specializing in medical mistakes in Houston Texas.
 Patients and families of those injury by such negligence deserve fair compensation so that they may continue their life as comfortably as possible.
 Our attorneys are experienced with Wernicke’s cases and we’re here to help you and your family today.
-Call the Hastings Law Firm at 281-466-1396 for a free consultation with an attorney about filing a Wernicke Korsakoff Syndrome lawsuit.
+Call the Hastings Law Firm at 877-269-4620 for a free consultation with an attorney about filing a Wernicke Korsakoff Syndrome lawsuit.